Ghassanooooo/live-example-class/README.md

 > Note: When we use useReducer to manage complex state, we create sort of store

-> Note: We replace state word with store word when we use useReducer

-> Note: The store could hold one reducer or multiple reducers

 ```js
 const [simpleState, setSimpleState] = useState(true);

 const [complexState, setComplexState] = useState({ user: "John", age: 20 });
 ```

+> Note: We replace state word with store word when we use useReducer

+> Note: The store could hold one reducer or multiple reducers

 - Add context api (solution for prop drilling)

+---

+### For super complex states we can use redux